paulahemsi/cub3d/README.md

 * 19/04: All libft's functions are now in the new norme v3, and I've realised that some of the walls issues was just a matter of adjusting the size of the images (they must have 64 x 64).

+* 20/04: I started to deal with the sprites.
+Sprites' positions are being saved, but the sprite renderization is still a mess.
+The walls' textures are now being render accordingly with the direction that's facing (4 patterns, one for each direction).

 </details>